 There is also another concept called LV Sections.
 User can create LV Sections as many as he required.
 By default, “HA” will be allocated to all positions and these called as initial positions.
-If any additional position requested by client, those will get added with custom LV section which is created user.
+If any additional position requested by client, those will get added with custom LV section which is created by user.
 User can create new LV Sections by pressing add button as shown in below screenshot.